wvlet/airframe/airframe/README.md

 Airframe DI is a new dependency injection library designed for Scala.
 Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying building objects; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on your behalf.

 Airframe DI has three major features:
-- Bind: Inject necessary objects to your service without hand wiring.
+- **Bind**: Inject necessary objects to your service without hand wiring.
-- Design: Allow switching the application implementation at runtime.
+- **Design**: Allow switching the application implementation at runtime.
-- Session: Initialize and terminate injected services with lifecycle management hooks (e.g., onStart, onShutdown).
+- **Session**: Initialize and terminate injected services with lifecycle management hooks (e.g., onStart, onShutdown).

 Airframe DI enables isolating the the application logic and service design.
 This abstraction addresses the common patterns in writing applications, such as: